Persistent organic pollutant: In urban areas and indoor environments

 Traditionally it was thought that human exposure to POPs occurred primarily through food, however indoor pollution patterns that characterize certain POPs have challenged this notion.
 Recent studies of indoor dust and air have implicated indoor environments as a major sources for human exposure via inhalation and ingestion.
 Furthermore, significant indoor POP pollution must be a major route of human POP exposure, considering the modern trend in spending larger proportions of life indoors.
 Several studies have shown that indoor (air and dust) POP levels to exceed outdoor (air and soil) POP concentrations.

 In rainwater

-In cosmetics and personal care products

-Per- and polyfluoroalkyl substances (PFAS) are a class of about 9,000 synthetic organofluorine compounds that have multiple highly toxic fluorine atoms attached to an alkyl chain.
-PFAS are used in the manufacture of a wide range of products such as food packaging and clothing.
-They are also used by major companies of the cosmetics industry in a wide range of cosmetics, including lipstick, eye liner, mascara, foundation, concealer, lip balm, blush, nail polish and other such products.
-A 2021 study tested 231 makeup and personal care products and found organic fluorine, an indicator of PFAS, in more than half of the samples.
-High levels of fluorine were most commonly identified in waterproof mascara (82% of brands tested), foundations (63%), and liquid lipstick (62%).
-Since PFAS compounds are highly mobile, they are readily absorbed through human skin and through tear ducts, and such products on lips are often unwittingly ingested.
-Manufacturers often fail to label their products as containing PFAS, which makes it difficult for cosmetics consumers to avoid products containing PFAS.

 Control and removal in the environment

 Current studies aimed at minimizing POPs in the environment are investigating their behavior in photocatalytic oxidation reactions.
 POPs that are found in humans and in aquatic environments the most are the main subjects of these experiments.
 Aromatic and aliphatic degradation products have been identified in these reactions.
 Photochemical degradation is negligible compared to photocatalytic degradation.
 A method of removal of POPs from marine environments that has been explored is adsorption.
 It occurs when an absorbable solute comes into contact with a solid with a porous surface structure.
 This technique was investigated by Mohamed Nageeb Rashed of Aswan University, Egypt.
 Current efforts are more focused on banning the use and production of POPs worldwide rather than removal of POPs.